"""Scrabble scoring logic for player names."""

 Returns:

-PlayerScore object with all scoring information
+PlayerScore object with all scoring and birthplace information

 Examples: